-Flood risk management strategies do not adequately consider changing flood risk levels overlooked: Strategies fail to account for evolving risk levels over the lifetime of assets, leading to risky development decisions that amplify vulnerabilities and cause lock-ins.
+Flood risk management strategies do not adequately consider changing flood risk levels

+Decision-making processes are predominantly geared towards the concerns of today or the near term.
+While the tragedy of the horizon is well recognized,29 its implications for flood risk management are often overlooked: Strategies fail to account for evolving risk levels over the lifetime of assets, leading to risky development decisions that amplify vulnerabilities and cause lock-ins.
 According to a national flood risk assessment in the United States, the Federal Emergency Management Agency's flood maps were found to have underestimated the number of properties at risk by 67%.30 This translates into an additional 8 million properties at risk of flooding that were not accounted for in the national maps.
-Despite the availability of better modeling tools, decisions are made based on historical risk patterns, and authorities tend to be overwhelmed by "off the chart" disasters.
+Despite the availability of better modelling tools, decisions are made based on historical risk patterns, and authorities tend to be overwhelmed by "off the chart" disasters.
 There is the danger of misinterpreting climate change as a gradual process.
 Ignoring sudden shifts and non-linear consequences and not accounting for uncertainties limits the effectiveness of risk management strategies.